ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/17 IFSWL.md

 -   **const Bit\[4\]** *B1*: First memory bank to access.
 -   **const Bit\[4\]** *B2*: Second memory bank to access.
 -   **const UShort** *A*: Address, from the first bank, of the value to retrieve.
 -   **const Short** *V*: Unsigned value to compare the retrieved value to, or address from the second bank of the value to retrieve, if *B2* is non-zero.
 -   **const UByte** *C*: Type of comparison to perform.
 -   **const UShort** *E*: Amount to jump if the comparison does not hold.

 #### Description

-This is similar to the [IFSW][] opcode in allowing the comparison value to be negative, but in addition, allows the jump on comparison failure to be longer than 0xFF bytes.
+This is similar to the [IFSW](16 IFSW.md) opcode in allowing the comparison value to be negative, but in addition, allows the jump on comparison failure to be longer than 0xFF bytes.

-  [IFSW]: 16%20IFSW.md "wikilink"